 But what is a brocante?
 From the spring well into the fall, little white pointed tents pop up here and there in Paris.
 Under the tents?
 Vintage goods.
 Antiques.
 Bric-a-brac.
 A browser’s delight.
 And, a bargain hunters thrill.
 Maybe.
 These sellers under the white tents are professional dealers.
 Looking to browse a brocante in Paris?
 Check out this site that organize the professional brocantes in Paris.

 Whether you are a flea market kind of shopper or not, an afternoon spent at the Paris Flea Market, le Marché aux Puces de Saint-Ouen, is an experience you won’t forget!
 I’ve barely made a dent in exploring this giant Paris antique market.
 I can’t wait for my next visit!

 More Travel Info…

 This guide to the arrondissements of Paris will help you plan the best trip ever!
-Not sure where to stay?
-Try here.
-It’s full of ideas of things to do in each quarter.
-Don’t miss these 21 Hidden Gems or these fabulous Paris experiences.
+It’s full of ideas of things to do in each area of Paris.

 If you are looking for food suggestions, read about where to find the best croissants in Paris.
 There are also plenty of café suggestions for the Marais area in this post: Tips from a Local.
 And if you are exploring the area around Canal Saint-Martin, here are the best places to stop for a bite or to find the fixings for a picnic.